Our parks services team plays a key role in nature conservation in the borough.

-The council owns six Local Nature Reserves in Barnsley.
-Parks Services manage five of them and carries out a planned programme of habitat management and enhancement for both the public's enjoyment and for wildlife.
-The practical works are carried out by the council's Countryside Ranger team, voluntary rangers and various conservation volunteers such as BTCV.
-Two other Local Nature Reserves in the borough at Rabbit Ings (Royston) and Bretton Park are run by Wakefield Council and Yorkshire Wildlife Trust respectively.
+We own six local nature reserves in Barnsley.
+Parks services manage five of them.
+They carry out a planned programme of habitat management and enhancement.
+This is for both the public's enjoyment and for wildlife.
+The practical works are carried out by our countryside ranger team.
+They're also helped by voluntary rangers and various conservation volunteers such as BTCV.

-The team works closely with the voluntary sector and we are always keen to recruit new voluntary rangers who can act as our eyes and ears on sites, as well as get actively involved in the management of sites.
-If you are interested in this aspect of our work please contact us.
+The team works closely with the voluntary sector.
+We're always keen to recruit new voluntary rangers who can act as our eyes and ears on sites.
+They also get involved in the management of sites.
+If you'd like to help, please contact us.

 Local wildlife and geological sites

 Advances have been made in the team's work on the local records system for wildlife.
 If you need data that we may hold, please get in touch.

 We've been assigned 62 'local sites'.
 These represent the best examples of land for nature and geology in the borough.
 These important sites are assigned by Natural England.

 Land can be designated as a Local Wildlife Site if it meets certain criteria set out within the documents regarding habitats or species present.